shunithaviv/bebopnet-code/README.md

 ------------------------

-Run all scripts with `bebopnet` as root.
+Run all scripts with `bebopnet-code` as root.
 If you are only interested in generating improvisations, skip to step 2.

 ------------------------